 Even earlier spreadsheet solutions from the 1970s (such as Prosper, which ran on punch cards) were far too unwieldy.
 According to one early financial analyst (whose job title was “Profit Planning Accountant”), building a financial model for a client required 40,000 punch cards!

 It wasn’t until Apple introduced the Apple II computer in 1980 that spreadsheets, as we recognize them today, were introduced to the general public.
 The Apple II launched with Visicalc, which only offered 8 columns and 64 rows.
 Then came Lotus 1-2-3, created by a former employee of Visicalc, which you may have heard of.

 Finally, Microsoft released Excel v2.0 in 1987 on Windows.
 By 1988, Excel was outselling Lotus and Quattro Pro.
 By 1993, Excel v5.0 came with out-of-the-box macros via VBA (Visual Basic for Applications), and the rest is history.
-Most of the business world continues to use Excel for accounting and financial modeling to this day.
+Most of the business world continues to use Excel for professional accounting and financial modeling based valuation to this day.

 What are the different types of financial models?

 In order to understand why Excel is no longer the best option for financial modeling, we must first discuss the various types of financial models that a CFO or financial analyst might employ or be called upon to produce for stakeholders.

 The various types of financial models analysts use today map to common goals of financial models, which include the following:

 - Making acquisitions (hires, businesses, or assets)

 - Growing a business (opening new stores or entering new markets)